webpack-contrib/css-loader/README.md

 > **Warning**
 >
-> Names of locals are converted to camelcase, i.e. the `exportLocalsConvention` option has `camelCaseOnly` value by default.
+> Names of locals are converted to camelcase, i.e. the `exportLocalsConvention` option has
+> `camelCaseOnly` value by default.
+You can set this back to any other valid option but selectors
+> which are not valid JavaScript identifiers may run into problems which do not implement the entire
+> modules specification.

 > **Warning**
 >
-> It is not allowed to use JavaScript reserved words in css class names.
+> It is not allowed to use JavaScript reserved words in css class names unless
+> `exportLocalsConvention` is `"asIs"`.

 **styles.css**